Codeclopedia/Mario-Game/README.md

 # Mario Game Clone

-A Mario game project created in flutter with flame or any game builder engine.
+A Mario game project created in flutter without flame or any game builder engine.

+The Project use flutter and Getx and other third party flutter packages like flutter_audio_manager , Sharedpreference and etc.

 ## Getting Started